sahib/misc/thinkfastandslow/slides.typ

       #image("images/kahnemann.png", width: 90%)
     ]
   ]

-  // Accept defeat!
 ]

 #slide[
-= Cognitive bias
+= Cognitive biases 🪲

+  #comment(
+    ```md
+There are a lot of bugs we make during thinking, and they have a name: Cognitive bias.

+We usually do not notice, as our brain has some mechanism to cover up its faults.
+Not all of them are covered. just those that lead to bad software.
+And even that list is probably not complete.
+    ```
+  )

   - Our brain was not made to write software. // (but rather to find food and quickly notice the predators)
   - We tend to think of our brain as reliable logical processor. // ("We" is our brain and it is lying)
-  - Our brain has bugs, which are called 'Cognitive bias'. // (and there are thousands of them)
+  - Our brain has bugs, which are called #emph("cognitive bias"). // (and there are thousands of them)
   - We focus on how our brain prohibits writing good software.
   - I'm qualified for this talk because I do software and have a brain.
 ]

 #slide[
+  #comment(
+    ```md
+    Lets look at some of those bugs.
+I mean, you do not need to take my word for granted when calling myself stupid.

+    Anything wrong in this picture?

+    Our brain just inserted the info "there is a mouth, here are some eyes".
+    It is used to reading faces, but not when they are up side down.
+    It is like a big pattern matching machine.
+    ```
+  )
   #align(center)[
     = Don't believe me?

     #toolbox.side-by-side[
-      // Anything wrong in this picture?
       #image("images/thatcher-faces-upsidedown.png", width: 85%)
     ][
       #uncover("2-")[
-        // Our brain just inserted the info "there is a mouth, here are some eyes".
         #image("images/thatcher-faces-turnedaround.png", width: 85%)
       ]
     ]